puppetlabs/trapperkeeper-webserver-jetty9/doc/example-web-service.md

 ### Define the _ernie_ service

-The _ernie_ service is very similar to the _bert_ service, but also leverages another bit of built-in _trapperkeeper_ functionality: the `config-service`.
+The _ernie_ service is very similar to the _bert_ service, but also leverages another bit of built-in _trapperkeeper_ functionality: the `:ConfigService`.

 This service can be specified as a dependency, and provides functions that can be used to retrieve user-specified configuration values.
 In this case, we've added an `[example]`